nick-spies/geneweb/README.md

 -rwxr-xr-x   1 Henri  staff      71 10 jul 08:34 gwsetup.command
 ```

-Starting the GeneWeb servers may depend on your specific environment.
+Instructions for starting the GeneWeb server may depend on your specific environment.

 ### Windows